 Illinois Constructors Corp. changes its name to ICC, reflecting its continued growth and focus from a regional to a national player in heavy construction for public and private sector clients.

-ICC has extensive experience offering preconstruction services to both Architects & Engineers and Project Owners.
-As a part of your team, we look to further define your project scope, constructibility, phasing, schedule and costs as early in the process as possible with the most efficient use of resources.
-As part of this process, we utilize the expertise of Project Managers, Superintendents, and Estimators.
-By working closely with your team of professionals our goal is to help reduce the overall project uncertainty and move the project forward to actuality.
+ICC has extensive experience offering preconstruction services to architects, engineers and project owners.
+We work as a part of your team, looking to further define your project scope, constructability, phasing, schedule and costs as early in the process as possible with the most efficient use of resources.
+As part of this process, we utilize the expertise of ICC project managers, superintendents and estimators.
+Our goal: to help reduce overall project uncertainty and move the project forward to actuality.

 ICC maintains close relationships with a wide range of architecture and engineering firms throughout the country.
-These relationships have resulted in purposeful collaboration on many successful projects.
-Combined with our strong preconstruction department and rich self-perform history, we are an outstanding candidate for your all-in-one project solution.
+These relationships consistently result in close collaboration on many successful projects.
+Combined with our strong preconstruction department and rich self-perform history, we are an outstanding candidate to deliver an all-in-one solution for your project.